M.Ed. In Differentiated Instruction - Master of Education Online

 Differentiated instruction is a teaching model in which teachers proactively modify curriculum, instruction and assessment to address the needs of individual students and/or small groups of students to maximize the learning opportunities for each student in the classroom.
 Adjusting content, process and products in light of a student’s readiness, interests and learning profile allows teaching to start where the kids are!
 Graceland’s M.Ed in Differentiated Instruction offers you to hear first-hand (through our DVD materials) the expertise and guidance of Dr. Carol Ann Tomlinson, the ultimate guru on this topic.

-Dr. Tomlinson poses three questions when thinking about differentiated curriculum and instruction: What is the teacher differentiating?
+Dr. Tomlinson poses three questions when thinking about how to differentiate instruction: What is the teacher differentiating?
 How is the teacher differentiating?
 Why is the teacher differentiating?

 Whether you have struggling or advanced learners in your classroom, learning is maximized when knowledge is organized, students are involved in the learning process, assessments are robust and varied, and students feel their basic needs are being met.